Tencent/Hippy/README.md

 6. Connect android phone with USB cable and make sure USB debugging mode and USB installation are enabled.
 7. Open the project with Android Studio, run and install the apk.
 8. `cd` to hippy-react-demo or hippy-vue-demo, run `npm run hippy:dev` and `npm run hippy:debug` respectively to start the live debug mode.

+On example debug mode, npm packages such as @hippy/react, @hippy/vue are linked to `packages` > `[different package]` >`dist`, so if you have changed package source code and make it take effect in examples, please call `npm run build` at root directory again.

 > If you encounter the issue of `No toolchains found in the NDK toolchains folder for ABI with prefix: mips64el-linux-android`, here is the [solution](https://github.com/google/filament/issues/15#issuecomment-415423557).